To find the information you need, simply click the first letter of what you’re looking for. For example: for “Car Parks”, click “C”.

 The Diss Town Guide is produced by a committee once every two years.
 View a copy of the latest Diss Town Guide here.

 The Town Clerk is effectively the chief executive of the Council and is responsible for ensuring the smooth running of the Council, supporting Councillors in all aspects of their work, including making informed decisions.
-As the head of paid staff, the Town Clerk is also responsible for the thirteen other Staff employed by the Council, along with the various sites, services and responsibilities.
+Diss Town Council currently has 12 members of staff including those in the office, finance department and maintenance team.

-Diss’ Town Clerk is Deborah Sarson.
-Deborah joined the Council in 2006.
-If you wish to get in touch with Deborah, please contact us via:
+Diss’ Town Clerk is Sarah Richards.
+If you wish to get in touch with Sarah, please contact us via:

 T: 01379 643848